 (This service includes a two minute silence.
-If you wish to hold your silence at around 11am, please start listening or reading at around 10.55am.)
-Please see the notice sheet for the phone number to use.
+If you wish to hold your silence at around 11am, please start listening or reading at around 10.50am.)

 Welcome to this Service of Remembrance for the Bride Valley churches.
-This act of worship has been put together and recorded by Liz Howlett.
+This act of worship has been put together and recorded by Liz Howlett and can be accessed by phone on Sunday morning on 01308 293062.